paddlesteamer/cloudstash/README.md

 Privacy wrapper for cloud storage(s)

-## What Does It Do
+## How It Works
+* It automatically uploads any files you may put in the `$HOME/cloudstash` directory (automatically created on first run) to either Google Drive or Dropbox, depending on your configuration and the storage availability.
+* Cloud storage providers won't be able to access the contents of your files, because they are encrypted with AES-256 before they are uploaded.
-It will create a folder under your home named **cloudstash** and share the files you put in this folder between Google Drive and Dropbox.
-It is an online filesystem, so it doesn't keep your files on your machine but you will see them as they are.
-The uploaded files are encrypted with 256 bit AES-CTR and that's why the cloud storages won't be able to access the contents of your files.
+* It's an online filesystem; it doesn't store any files on your machine but you will see them as if they are.

-You can use **cloudstash** in different machines, your changes will be synced.
+* You can use it simultaneously from multiple machines, your changes will be synced.

 ## Compilation
-### For Ubuntu/Debian
+### Ubuntu/Debian
 Install `libfuse-dev` first:

 ```sh